Ikuyu/dotemacs/README.md

 Remarks:

-- the `teletext-nos`-package needs the `Bitstream Vera Sans Mono` font
+- the `teletext-nos` package depends on the `Bitstream Vera Sans Mono` font
-- the default font used is `SF Mono`.
-To install it, follow the instructions [here](https://medium.com/@shashikant.jagtap/getting-apples-sf-mono-font-in-macos-1de5183add84).
+- if [installed](https://medium.com/@shashikant.jagtap/getting-apples-sf-mono-font-in-macos-1de5183add84), the font `SF Mono` is used.